Company suspected in oil spill had dozens of violations

 Beta, which is a subsidiary of Houston-based Amplify Energy, is under scrutiny after a suspected leak in an underwater pipeline sent 126,000 gallons (572,807 liters) of heavy crude into the ocean waters, fouling the sands of famed Huntington Beach and other coastal communities.
 The spill could keep beaches closed for weeks or longer.

 Environmentalists had feared the oil might devastate birds and marine life in the area.
-But Michael Ziccardi, a veterinarian and director of the Oiled Wildlife Care Network, said only three oily birds had been found so far.
+But Michael Ziccardi, a veterinarian and director of the Oiled Wildlife Care Network, said only four oily birds had been found so far.
+One suffered chronic injuries and had to be euthanized, he said.

-“At this point we’re cautiously optimistic related to the number of animals that may be affected,” he said Monday at a news conference.
+“It’s much better than we had feared,” he said at a news conference Monday.

+Ziccardi said he’s “cautiously optimistic,” but it’s too soon to know the extent of the spill’s effect on wildlife.
+In other offshore oil spills, the largest number of oiled birds have been collected two to five days after the incident, he said.

 Amplify operates three oil platforms about 9 miles (14.5 kilometers) off the coast of California, all installed between 1980 and 1984.
 The company also operates a 16-inch pipeline that carries oil from a processing platform to an onshore storage facility in Long Beach.
 The company has said the oil appears to be coming from a rupture in that pipeline about 4 miles (6.44 kilometers) from the platform.